 Meeting food safety regulations is a pain.
 As the owner or manager of a restaurant, you know how much time and effort logging temperature takes.
 To reclaim that lost time, restaurants have started using Bluetooth temperature sensors.

 With handheld probes and fixed sensors, restaurants can manually or automatically regulate their food and equipment in a few seconds.
 The best Bluetooth temperature services are fully automated and record readings in a HACCP log—freeing up a lot of your time.
 Additionally, reports cannot be falsified, paper logs can be done away with, and the margin for error gets narrower.

 Several franchise restaurants are already using them.
-For example, sensors to coolers, prep rooms, and milkshake machines in all 1,300 locations.
-In New York City, an installed Bluetooth sensors and saw noticeable differences.
+For example, Five Guys installed wireless temperature sensors to coolers, prep rooms, and milkshake machines in all 1,300 locations.
+In New York City, an owner of 12 McDonald’s installed Bluetooth sensors and saw noticeable differences.

 The most immediate improvement realized is the reduction in food waste.
 They also give control over other factors like ensuring the walk-in coolers are securely closed and that the lobby maintains a pleasant temperature.
 Notifications are sent to a device when something is out of the ordinary.

 Easy to use, reliable, and useful, more and more restaurants are going to integrate Bluetooth sensor technology in the near future.